- Bachelor's Degree in Human Nutrition and Dietetics

 If a student does not obtain the admission pathway, the fee paid will be refunded.

-- Final enrollment
+- Definitive enrollment

-Studies can be paid upfront or in interest-free installments.
+Studies can be paid upfront and/or in interest-free installments.
 If payment by installment is selected, upon enrollment the student will have two business days to pay 50% of the total cost of the enrolled credits, using their chosen form of payment; this payment will not be taken by direct debit.
 The remaining 50% is split into nine monthly installments, from October to June, payable by direct debit using the bank account number provided upon enrollment.
 Prices are updated each academic year.
 Here you can find the general enrollment conditions for studies at the School of Health Sciences.

 We help you pay for your studies.
 A future within everyone's reach.